The Secret Place (film): Production

-Clive Donner had been an editor on Genevieve, I am a Camera and other films.
+Clive Donner had been an editor on Genevieve (1953), I am a Camera (1955) and other films.
 This was his first film as director.
+It was one of several thrillers made by the Rank Organisation around this time.

-Filming took place at Pinewood Studios, starting in June 1956.
+Filming took place at Pinewood Studios, starting in June 1956 and on location at Bethnal Green.

-Anthony Steel was meant to play the male lead but he broke his contract with Rank and was replaced by Ronald Lewis.
+Anthony Steel was meant to play the male lead but he broke his contract with Rank and was replaced by Ronald Lewis, who had just signed a contract with the studio.
 The film also gave David McCallum his breakthrough role.

 Clive Donner said it was "quite clear" the Rank Organisation wanted him to cast Belinda Lee.
 He went to see her play Rosalind in As You Like It on stage but felt she was not "convincingly working class" which the role required.
 He wanted to cast Barbara Archer and screen tested her, but John Davis did not want to cast her as "he was determined to have Belinda".
 So Donner cast Lee and said she worked very hard.
 Donner says Davis also disliked the locations feeling they were too ugly; however the director was supported by Rank executive James Archibald.
 Donner tried to cast lesser known faces and got many from theatre workshops.
 "They were absolutely right, absolutely natural," he said.

 Reception

+Box office

 Donner said the film "did alright" when it came out although its release coincided with the Suez Crisis.